rich-at-thinkful/slides-engine/slides/node-db-and-express/03-blogful-migrations/content.md

 # Blogful Over Time

-* Initially, our API just has an `articles` table to store all blogs
+* Initially, our API just has a `blogful_articles` table to store all blogs

 * A future iteration might: {.fragment data-index=1}